 Our four-year program offers didactics in biological psychiatry to provide you with the necessary understanding for practice in the years ahead.
 The psychotherapy curriculum is designed to ladder upon itself, building from each year to the next.
 And consistent with our biopsychosocial heritage, it is important to also consider people in their contexts, to consider the social determinants of health and illness.

 The clinical opportunities involve inpatient psychiatry work, and you’ll have a solid foundation in emergency psychiatric care along with a range of outpatient experiences.

 Our combination of clinical and didactic experiences affords residents depth and breadth of knowledge and training that will well prepare them for clinical practice, fellowships, and teaching.
 The core program has a wide variety of clinical sites and opportunities within the Department, URMC and the community, and has an engaged faculty dedicated to sustained mentorship.
-The Department offers four Fellowships for residents interested in training beyond residency.
+The Department offers five Fellowships for residents interested in training beyond residency.